mintlu8/bevy_defer/README.md

 Spawning is a straightforward way to run some logic immediately.

-You can use the task to control some local states or simply run your entire game in async rust!
+You can use a task to control some local states or simply run your entire game in async rust!

 ```rust